thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 ----------------
 There are two examples provided in the folder demos.
 As already mentioned, one is a user simulator for appointment scheduling app (``demos/scheduler``), and another is for public transport information system (``demos/ptien``).
 You could run these examples by executing the file ``main.py`` which is provided in each directory.

-All configuration for deploying a user simulator for the first example, scheduler, is in the file ``demos/scheduler/scheduler_simulator.cfg``.
+All configuration for deploying a user simulator in the first example, scheduler, is in the file ``demos/scheduler/scheduler_simulator.cfg``.
 This application includes one slot, *decision*, which may recieve three values (*accept*, *delay* and  *reject*) which is provided by a function.
 There are also three acts which the user may choose to answer system *request* act.
 The results of executing the example will be similar as below:

 ::